filesrocket/filesrocket/README.md

 ### Recovering a service

 To obtain a service, you do it in the following way.
+For more information about [Services](#services)

 ```ts
 const service = filesrocket.service("service-name")